 Prioritise your needs

 After identifying and recording the goals you have in mind for your app, take a step back and get a big picture view of what you’re trying to accomplish.
 What is your top priority?
 Which functions are essential, and which are secondary?
 If you’re conceptualising multiple apps at once, objectively determine which ones are likely to bring your organisation the highest value.
 This will help you allocate your resources where they will be most beneficial.

 By documenting and creating a hierarchy of user and business needs, you’ll be giving your developers a more-clear view of objectives before they start, and should they be forced to choose between different options, they’ll have a clear idea of what their priorities should be.

 Depending upon the resources and skill levels available to your IT department, you may or may not choose to build your apps from scratch.
 That said, even if you’re using in-house experts, you’ll need to rely on development tools at least to some degree.

-Cloud-based app-development tools, such as those available through the Customer 360 Platform, can help organizations develop powerful business applications at a fraction of the development cost.
+Cloud-based app-development tools, such as those available through the Salesforce Platform, can help organisations develop powerful business applications at a fraction of the development cost.
 Built-in templates, drag-and-drop tools, and low- and no-code options mean that non-IT experts can design apps quickly and easily.
-In fact, the Customer 360 Platform allows for 50% faster app development cycles resulting in 44% more new applications delivered.
-The Customer 360 Platform users also enjoy an average ROI of 478%.
+In fact, the Salesforce Platform allows for 50% faster app development cycles resulting in 44% more new applications delivered.
+The Salesforce Platform users also enjoy an average ROI of 478%.
 With the right tools, you’ll be better positioned to develop and deploy the right apps, for the right users, while still keeping costs manageable.